bitbull-team/vue-storefront-pagination/README.md

 Eg. In category.vue component

 ```
-  import { Pagination } from 'vue-storefront-pagination'
+  import { Pagination } from 'vsf-pagination'
 ```

 ```